 I do not think Henrich is willing to extend these points to all elements of human culture.
 If we are to take analogies with genetic evolution seriously, then we should not be surprised if a large amount of our cultural baggage are just random accretions passed on from one generation to the next—in essence, the cultural version of genetic drift.
 But that is the trouble: we have no way to tell which traditions are adaptive and which are merely drift.

-All of this meshes splendidly with the work of James C Scott.5.
+All of this meshes splendidly with the work of James C Scott.
+(If you have never read anything by him before, I recommend starting with this essay).
 Scott has spent a large amount of his career studying the way states shape the societies they rule over, and the way societies try to resist the advance of the state.
 The central problem of ruler-ship, as Scott sees it, is what he calls legibility.
 To extract resources from a population the state must be able to understand that population.
 The state needs to make the people and things it rules legible to agents of the government.
 Legibility means uniformity.
 States dream up uniform weights and measures, impress national languages and ID numbers on their people, and divvy the country up into land plots and administrative districts, all to make the realm legible to the powers that be.
 The problem is that not all important things can be made legible.
 Much of what makes a society successful is knowledge of the tacit sort: rarely articulated, messy, and from the outside looking in, purposeless.
 These are the first things lost in the quest for legibility.
 Traditions, small cultural differences, odd and distinctive lifeways—in other words, the products of cultural evolution that Henrich fills his book with—are all swept aside by a rationalizing state that preserves (or in many cases, imposes) only what it can be understood and manipulated from the 2,000 foot view.
 The result, as Scott chronicles with example after example, are many of the greatest catastrophes of human history.